If you can’t find the answer to your question, please contact us and we will get back to you as soon as possible.

 Note: Students, regardless of citizenship, who have not attended (for at least three years) a school at the secondary level or beyond in which English was the principal language of instruction, are required to provide documentation of approritae TOEFL or related scores.

-You may request approval to enroll into courses from the university schedule of degree courses, for which you can acknowledge you meet the stated prerequisites or equivalent.
+You may request approval to enroll into courses from the university schedule of degree courses, for which you can acknowledge you meet the stated prerequisites or their equivalent.
 Graduate level courses (500 level) may require other consultation and approvals.
 Always consult with a graduate advisor first before selecting to enroll into any 500-level course.

 Please visit the OU Enrollment Instructions page to review the process for Spring/Fall semesters and Winter/Summer terms.
 The process is different by semester or term .